frankcollins3/Next-Water-App/README.md

 ---
 * revisiting the idea of water conservation: user signs up with "squid" included in username-string.
 Now a "Save our Seas" page becomes available,
 * but with Context-facilitated-App-Theme there will be black, blotchy, ink in spots, and the conservation page would have L & R side waste pipes spilling black into the page.
+* might make a canvas game "dive" to support conservation and allow the user to see the multicolored beauty of exploring for coral reefs. might not do because of the oceangate accident though
+(just bookmarking that i'm sitting here preparing to migrate to next and idea after idea, whether good or bad, keep popping up as I try to proceed)
 ---

 note: out of these 3 ideas, only the rainy day accuweatherAPI feature was built.
 The conservation was NOT built and the shark attack was just thought of moments ago while looking up shark-articles.